Elderly Falls: How to Reduce the Risk and Choose an Alert System

 Plus, some popular smart watches now offer features that can act as fall alarms for elderly people.
 For example, an Apple Watch Series 4 or later automatically enables fall-detection capabilities for users who have entered their age as over 55 in the user profile.
 (This feature can easily be manually enabled if you're under 55.)
 If the watch senses that you are not moving after a fall, it asks if you're OK.
 If you don't answer, the watch calls emergency services (i.e., 911), then it lets your emergency contacts know what's happening.

 Other alert systems can track movement, send out an alert if an elderly person leaves the house, and monitor smoke and carbon monoxide levels in a home.
 You can even find systems that remind seniors to take their medication.

 By now, you might be wondering how much a medical alert system is going to cost.
 Different price ranges reflect different levels of service.
 In general, monitored medical alert systems are $20 to $65 per month or more, depending on the features you choose.
 Some companies also charge set-up fees.
 As an example, the monthly charge for Life Alert is about $50 a month for a basic monitored system, in addition to a set-up fee ranging from $95 to $198.

-As well, in many states, Medicaid covers medical alert systems through special programs.
+In many states, Medicaid also covers medical alert systems through special programs.
 For instance, Medicaid's Home and Community Based Services (HCBS) waivers can help cover the cost of emergency assistance devices.
 Generally, medical alert systems aren't covered by Medicare, although some Medicare Advantage programs might pay for part of the cost.
-Review your private insurance policy to see if this an option for you.
+Review your private insurance policy to see if this is an option for you.